Florida Inmate Search

 Hollywood, FL 33026

 There is a 50-cent processing fee charged on each money order deposited.
-Funds deposited by money order are available to inmates within 10 business days.
-Sending money online, by phone, and via JPay mobile apps are quicker.
+Funds deposited by money order are available to inmates within ten business days.
+Sending money online, by phone, and via JPay mobile apps is quicker.
 To deposit money by phone, call (800) 574-5729.
 This toll-free line is available 24/7.
-If you opt to use JPay mobile apps, you can download them for iPhones and Android phones.
+If opting to use JPay mobile apps, an individual can download them for iPhones and Android phones.

 Private prisons in Florida do not use JPay to handle inmate funds.
 To send money to inmates in these facilities, contact them for deposit information.